robbiekruszynski/robbiekruszynski/README.md

 - 🛠  Alum: Lead DevRel Blockdaemon, Consensys, Chronicle Labs, BUIDLnetwork
 - 🤹‍  Familiar with: React // Solidity // UX | UI design principles & prototypes
 - 🏓  I’m looking to collaborate on: Ecosystem Growth Engines // Web3 learning material
-- 🔮  I’m looking for: Community Managers // Collaborates // Developers
+- 🔮  I’m looking for: Collaborates // Developers
 - 💬  Ask me about: Where you should start learning in the Web3 Space
 - 🍜  Discord: 0xglitch_
 - 🍜  Telegram: ro_bbiek